Skip to main content

 A Definition Rooted in B2B Prospecting Reality

-A multichannel strategy involves using multiple communication channels to reach your prospects where they are, at the moment they’re receptive.
-It’s not about being present everywhere, but about being relevant at every touchpoint: email, LinkedIn, phone, events, SMS, website, and more.
-It is an essential component of a performance-driven marketing strategy.
+A multichannel strategy means using several communication channels to reach prospects where they already are, at the moment they’re actually receptive.
+It’s not about being present everywhere.
+It’s about being relevant at every touchpoint: email, LinkedIn, phone, events, SMS, website, and whatever else fits the situation.
+That relevance is what separates multichannel execution from multichannel theatre.

 Concrete Benefits for Your Sales Efforts